Campus Presidents and Directors

 President - Virginia College in Montgomery

 President - Virginia College in Birmingham

 President - Virginia College in Biloxi

 President - Virginia College in Shreveport/Bossier City

 President - Virginia College in Jacksonville

 President - Virginia College in Tulsa

 Director - Golf Academy of America in Orlando

-President and CEO Tom Moore joined ECA in September of 2006.
+CEO Tom Moore joined ECA in September of 2006.
 Before that, he spent twenty-five years at the Coca-Cola Company, where he held a number of leadership positions including President and General Manager of the North American Foodservice and Hospitality Division, a three-billion-dollar business unit serving the restaurant, travel and entertainment sectors.
 Moore has also served as a strategy consultant across a diverse range of industries.

 Stan Banks brings more than twenty years of experience in career education to his current position with Education Corporation of America, including leading four successful "turn around" operations in previous companies.
 He spent the majority of his career working for publicly traded Corinthian Colleges, where he was a campus President and President of the FMU Online division.
 Banks began his career in education as an admissions representative, soon moved to Director of Admissions, and then later became President of a college for the first time in 1990.